 Diverse population groups include: persons with disabilities, Aboriginal Peoples, African Nova Scotians, international workers, immigrants and persons from another culture, women in non-traditional roles, youth and older workers.
-There are government and community organizations that provide supports and resources to encourage employers to hire diverse workers.
+Government and community organizations provide supports and resources to encourage employers to hire diverse workers.
 These include:

-Tips for how to reach and attract diverse people to your workplace, and how to build a welcoming and inclusive work environment, are provided in the Nova Scotia Works Welcoming Workplaces online toolkit.
-Contact the following organizations for information and support:
+Tips for how to reach and attract diverse people to your workplace, and how to build a welcoming and inclusive work environment, are provided in the Nova Scotia Works Welcoming Workplaces online toolkit

 Some items must be included in a job posting while others are optional depending on your company policy and the particular posting.
 The bold items are almost always included: